SpikeGR-YT/SpikeGR-App-Store/README.md

 # Rewrite in Progress

-This application is currently beinng rewritten, there will be no updates for the Main Release Channel untill we finish.
+This application is currently being rewritten, there will be no updates for the Main Release Channel untill we finish.

 ------------------------